wakeuplabs-io/0xPolygonID/docs/issuer/issuer-configuration.md

     gasLess: true
     rhsSettings:
       mode: None # None, OffChain, OnChain, All
-      contractAddress: 0x16A1ae4c460C0a42f0a87e69c526c61599B28BC9 # RHS contract address
+      contractAddress: TODO: # RHS contract address
-      rhsUrl: https://rhs-staging.polygonid.me # RHS URL (setup this if you are using OffChain or All mode)
+      rhsUrl: TODO: # RHS URL (setup this if you are using OffChain or All mode)
-      chainID: 80002 # Polygon amoy chain ID
+      chainID: TODO: # Polygon amoy chain ID
       publishingKey: pbkey # Publishing key path.
 Left this value as this.
 ```

 Notes about **rhsSettings** mode:
 Types:
 * Iden3commRevocationStatusV1.0: Centralized mode